Property Investment · Last updated 2 June 2026

 Is Now the Right Time to Buy?

-This is the question everyone asks and nobody can answer with certainty.
-What the data shows is this: the La Linea market has been on a consistent upward trajectory, the treaty effect has not fully priced in yet, and the fundamental driver (Gibraltar employment) is not going away.
+This is the question every buyer asks and nobody can answer with certainty.
+What the verified data shows: La Linea prices are up 33.22% year on year as of January 2026, the treaty provisional application is confirmed for 15 July 2026, and the fundamental demand driver, Gibraltar employment, is not going away.

 The risk of waiting is that prices continue to rise.
-The risk of buying now is that the treaty implementation is delayed or watered down, which could take some heat out of the market.
-On balance, most agents and buyers who know this market are treating the current window as a genuine opportunity, not just marketing noise.
+The risk of buying now is that the treaty implementation hits unexpected delays or the terms shift, which could reduce some of the current urgency.
+On balance, buyers and agents with direct knowledge of this market are treating 2026 as a genuine window, not just marketing positioning.

-If you are a Gibraltar worker who has been thinking about buying for a year or two and you have the financial capacity, the case for acting in 2026 is stronger than it has been at any point in the recent past.
+If you are a Gibraltar worker who has been thinking about buying and you have the financial capacity, the case for acting before 15 July 2026 is grounded in the real verified data, not speculation.

 Can UK nationals buy property in La Linea after Brexit?

 Yes.
 There are no restrictions on UK nationals buying property in Spain post-Brexit.
-The main practical change is that UK nationals are now treated as non-EU third-country nationals for mortgage purposes, which typically means lower loan-to-value ratios.
-You will need a NIE number regardless of nationality.
+The main practical change is that UK nationals are treated as non-EU third-country nationals for mortgage purposes, which typically means lower loan-to-value ratios of 60 to 70%.
+You will also need a NIE number regardless of nationality, applied for at the National Police in Algeciras.

 How long does the buying process take in Spain?

-For a completed new build with no chain complications, the process from having an offer accepted to completion typically takes 6-12 weeks.
-Off-plan purchases can be exchanged quickly but completion depends on construction timelines, which are usually 18-30 months from exchange.
+For a completed new build with no chain complications, the process from agreed purchase to completion typically takes 6 to 12 weeks.
+Off-plan purchases can exchange quickly but completion depends on construction timelines, usually 18 to 30 months from exchange on current La Linea developments.

 Are there any restrictions on renting out a La Linea new build?

 Short-term holiday lets in Andalucia require a tourist licence.
-Long-term residential lettings have fewer restrictions.
-New build owners renting to Gibraltar workers typically use 11-month rolling contracts, which is standard practice in Spain and requires no special licence.
+Long-term residential lettings are less restricted under LAU (Ley de Arrendamientos Urbanos), Spain's residential lease law.
+New build owners renting to Gibraltar workers typically use 11-month rolling contracts, which is standard practice and requires no special licence.

 What is the rental yield on La Linea new builds?